-Located off the main city of Jaffna, Delft Island is just one of many islands in the northern region that have a strong connection to the ancient and colonial past of the country.
-First made use of by the Chola Empire more than 1000 years ago and thereafter by the Dutch during the 17th century, the island is a stark contrast to the usual landscapes of mainland Sri Lanka, making it a unique place to visit.
+First made use of by the Chola Empire more than a thousand years ago and thereafter by the Dutch in the 17th century, the island is a stark contrast to the usual landscapes of mainland Sri Lanka, making it a unique place to visit.

 Delft Island can only be reached through a ferry service.
 The best way to explore the unique landscape of the island is by driving around in a vehicle, as the heat of the day can get to you.